bkaestner/codewars-rules/rules/0100-Intro.md

 Use proper English
 -------------------

 While elaborate formulations may fancy ferocious fans of funny alliterations (or similar), they're usually hard to read.
-If you write a kata that's meant for beginners, use simple words.
+If you write a kata that is meant for beginners, use simple words.
 Keep sentences short.
-Remove all run-on sentencens come on you don't want that kind of sentence in your kata description those sentences are bland and hard to comprehend.
+Remove all run-on sentencens come on you want to avoid that kind of sentence in your kata description those sentences are bland and hard to comprehend.

 If you provide a story, break the description into a _story_ and